How to scrape and download files in Node.js

 if (!filename) filename = basename(new URL(res.url).pathname) || 'download'

-// If the filename has no extension, derive one from the real Content-Type.
+// if the filename has no extension, derive one from the real Content-Type.

 if (!extname(filename)) {